-If someone gets the diagnosis of prediabetes, that does not necessarily mean that he/she would get diabetes.
+If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 However, this diagnosis is a wake-up call, and people need to take some action.

-Also an opportunity to delay the progression to diabetes or even better to prevent diabetes.
+Also, an opportunity to delay the progression of diabetes or even better to prevent diabetes.

 Start by making these 7 changes in everyday habits.

 7 Things We Need to Do

 Being overweight has no benefits at all.
 But we do not have to make a drastic change in our weight to make a difference and to turn things around.

 According to one study, people with a diagnosis of prediabetes lost from 5 percent to 7 percent of their total weight, which is around 10 to 14 pounds with a person that has about 200 pounds.

 These people actually reduced their chances by 58 percent of getting diabetes.

 2. Make Sleeping Our Priority